 Importing AD Objects Into the Current Domain

-If you already have a CSV file containing information you need to get into AD, you can use the
+If you already have a CSV file containing AD objects, you can use the

 -f parameter on either tool.
 Perhaps you're now importing AD information from the import.csv file exported earlier.
 To do this, use the